stefanpietrusky/EDUMING_GAME_1_ARENA_SHOOTER_TEMPLATE/README.md

    - Adapt objects (e.g. `obj_MissingLetter`, `obj_game_manager`, `obj_Letter`, `obj_DZ`, `obj_Robo`) and assets to match your learning goals.
    - When you are ready, you can publish your version to **GX.GAMES** (see section *Publish to GX.GAMES*).

+### Optional: AI-assisted code analysis and refactoring

+If you would like to analyze or adapt the project with AI tools (e.g. code assistants / LLMs), you can use the helper script `code.py`.
+Set the `project_path` variable inside `code.py` to the root folder of your local EDUMING project.
+When you run the script, it collects the relevant source files and writes them into a single `.txt` file.
+You can then provide this consolidated text file to an AI tool of your choice to review, document, refactor, or further develop the code more easily.

 ## Who Is This Template For?

 - **Educators / Teacher Trainers** who want to use a moddable game instead of a fixed “serious game”.